213withani/react/fulstackReactBook.md

 Because it runs in the browser as JavaScript, we cannot use any reserved JavaScript words in JSX. class is a reserved word.
 Therefore, React has us use the attribute name className.
 Later, when the HTML element reaches the page, this attribute name will be written as class.

+We now have two React components being rendered in our app.

+## Making Product data-driver
-## The data model
+### The data model
+Seed.products

 ### Using Props
 We want to modify our Product component so that it no longer uses static, hard-coded attributes.

 Product should accept data passed down from its parent ProductList

-Structure enables ProudctList to render any number of Product components that each have their own unique attributes
+Structure in this way enables our ProductList component to dynamically render any number of Product components.

 The way data flows from parent to child in React is through props.